rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 #### User and Group directives

-the `User` and `Group` directives define an Apache management account and group.
+The `User` and `Group` directives define an Apache management account and group.

 Historically, root ran Apache, which caused security problems.
-Apache is always run by root, but then changes its identity.
+The root always runs Apache, but then its identity is changed.
 Generally User `apache` and Group `apache`.

 Never ROOT!

 The Apache server (`httpd` process) starts with the `root` superuser account.
 Each client request triggers the creation of a "child" process.
-To limit risks, launching these child processes happens from a less privileged account.
+To limit risks, these child processes are launched from a less privileged account.

 The User and Group directives declare the account and group used to create child processes.